 Exchange Online Protection overview

-Exchange Online Protection (EOP) is the cloud-based filtering service that helps protect your organization against spam and malware.
+Exchange Online Protection (EOP) is the cloud-based filtering service that protects your organization against spam, malware, and other email threats.
 EOP is included in all Microsoft 365 organizations with Exchange Online mailboxes.

 How EOP works